 Australia’s aluminium industry imports 99% of its magnesium requirements from China.
 Magnium’s first production plant will produce 1000 tons of magnesium a year - half of Australia’s current magnesium imports.

-Supporting material for the advancement of the CSIRO developed technology globally includes 25 December 2020 China State funded research which states interalia:
+Supporting material for the advancement of the National science agency developed technology globally includes 25 December 2020 China State funded research which states interalia:

 To solve this critical problem, Australia's Commonwealth Scientific and Industrial Research organisation (CSIRO) , has developed the Magsonic™ carbothermal technology based on carbothermal reduction technology with supersonic quenching, and has obtained magnesium powder by this technology.
 However, this technology has not yet been commercialized.